sheilaxz/opendota_modeling/README.md

 In fact, predicting the game result with only heroes would be difficult, as the heroes and characteristics in DotA2 are well-balanced (which is also why the game is popular).
 Besides the heroes, there would be many different factors that would impact how the game goes, and it is not likely that a specific hero combo would always win over others.
 However, it is possible to find some imbalance from the data exploration and modeling process, which would lead to meaningful and interesting findings.

+This work is also summarized in [a blog](https://shxz.medium.com/dota-2-can-i-win-the-game-with-the-heroes-picked-by-my-team-840cd6bd466d).

 ## 2. Tasks <a name="tasks"></a>